hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 ![](/img/namespace.png)

-**4.4** Create and apply a ClusterSPIFFEID crd with namespace selector.
+**4.4** Create and apply a ClusterSPIFFEID CRD with namespace selector.

 Copy the clusterSPIFFEID from **[this link](https://raw.githubusercontent.com/cxteamtrials/caas-trials-content/main/services/spire/clusterspiffeid-example.yaml)** and just change the selector to **namespace selector** and make sure that the correct match label is there like shown below.